[Date changed–posted 2/26/19 (replaces 10/17/13 edition)]

 • Household members and domestic partners.

-See OP 70.37 relating to research conflicts of interest regarding the definition of family member for purposes of that policy.
+See OP 74.17, Disclosure of Significant Business or Financial Interests that may Represent Conflicts of Interest, relating to research conflicts of interest regarding the definition of family member for purposes of that policy.

 h.
 Financial Interest: A financial interest includes, but is not limited to: